peregrinebalas/nosuchcolor/RESUME.md

 715.456.5184 | <peregrinereedbalas@gmail.com>  | [LinkedIn](https://www.linkedin.com/in/peregrine-balas/)

 ## Professional Summary
 As a software engineer I've been able to combine my interests in betterment and creativity.
-I enjoy finding and overcoming challenges in building out ideas to become tangible and sharable experiences.
-From early interests in expressive ideation and design, I've found continuity in software development that has driven to my interests to optimize the experiences of those around me.
+I enjoy building out ideas to become tangible and sharable experiences, whether that's .
+From early interests in expressive ideation and design, I've found continuity in software development towards improving the experiences of those around me.

 ## Skills
 - Ruby